MicrosoftDocs/OfficeDocs-O365ServiceDescriptions-pr.de-DE/Office365-ServiceDescriptions/office-365-platform-service-description/office-365-operated-by-21vianet.md

 > [!NOTE]
 > - Die Office 365 von 21Vianet Version von Office 365 betrieben wird, ist speziell für China.
-> - Skype for Business Online Für „Eigenständig, Plan 2" lizenzierte Benutzer erhalten den Skype for Business Basic-Client, nicht den vollen Skype for Business-Client.
-Wenn die Benutzer über den Skype for Business-Client verfügen sollen, müssen Sie ein Upgrade auf eine Lizenz durchführen, in der er enthalten ist, z.
-B. eine Enterprise-basierte Lizenz.
-Informationen zur Bereitstellung des Skype for Business-Client für Ihre Benutzer finden Sie unter [Deploy the Skype for Business client in Office 365](https://docs.microsoft.com/SkypeForBusiness/set-up-skype-for-business-online/deploy-the-skype-for-business-client-in-office-365) (Bereitstellung des Skype for Business-Clients in Office 365, in englischer Sprache).
+> - Skype for Business Online Standalone Plan 2 licensed users will get the Skype for Business Basic client, not the full Skype for Business client.
+If you want users to have the Skype for Business client, you will need to upgrade them to a license that includes it, such as an Enterprise-based license.
+To deploy the Skype for Business client to your users, see [Deploy the Skype for Business client in Office 365](https://docs.microsoft.com/SkypeForBusiness/set-up-skype-for-business-online/deploy-the-skype-for-business-client-in-office-365).

 ||||
 |:-----|:-----|:-----|